VATSIM-Saudi-Arabia/documentation-site/docs/Standard-Operating-Procedures/King-Khalid-International-Airport/04-tower.md

     The Saudi Arabian vACC is working to release a pilot briefing document for VFR.

 ##### 4.3.1.1 Entry/Exit VRPs into the CTR
-According to the eAIP traffic must only enter/exit the Jeddah Control Zone via the following VRPs:
+According to the eAIP traffic must only enter/exit the Riyadh Control Zone via the following VRPs:
 - WG
 - L